Gaussian Process-based calculation of look-elsewhere trials factor: Examples

 Next, we generate the set of Asimov background data sets.
 In this case there are $155$ of them, one for each bin of data.
 One of the Asimov data sets and the corresponding significance curve are shown in Fig~\ref{fig:gv-one_both} for comparison.

-For each Asimov data set we compute the partial covariance (see Fig.~\ref{fig:gv-asimov_cov_partial}), then we sum them and normalize according to Eq.~\ref{eq:cov_sum_rule} to produce the Asimov GP covariance, shown in Fig.~\ref{fig:gv-asimov_cov_full}.
-As expected, the width of the ridge on the diagonal of the covariance matrix is seen to have the same trend as the signal resolution that grows linearly with the mass hypothesis (Eq.~\ref{eq:gv-s_model}).
+For each Asimov data set we compute the partial covariance (see figure~\ref{fig:gv-asimov_cov_partial}), then we sum them and normalize according to eq.~(\ref{eq:cov_sum_rule}) to produce the Asimov GP covariance, shown in figure~\ref{fig:gv-asimov_cov_full}.
+As expected, the width of the ridge on the diagonal of the covariance matrix is seen to have the same trend as the signal resolution that grows linearly with the mass hypothesis (eq.~(\ref{eq:gv-s_model})).

 Before using the covariance matrix to sample the significance curves, let us first evaluate how well we approximate the covariance matrix estimated from the brute force toys.
-For this we subtract the Asimov covariance, shown in Fig.~\ref{fig:gv-asimov_cov_full}, from the covariance matrix constructed from 1M brute force toys, shown in Fig.~\ref{fig:gv-bf_cov_full}, and plot the difference between the two covariances in Fig.~\ref{fig:gv-covcmp_diff}.
-The differences between Asimov and brute force covariance are 100 times smaller than the values in the covariance itself and for our studies seem to be systematic in nature.
+For this we subtract the Asimov covariance, shown in figure~\ref{fig:gv-asimov_cov_full}, from the covariance matrix constructed from $10^6$ brute force toys, shown in figure~\ref{fig:gv-bf_cov_full}, and plot the difference between the two covariances in figure~\ref{fig:gv-covcmp_diff}.
+The differences between Asimov and brute force covariance are 100 times smaller than the values in the covariance itself.
+We obtain similar patterns of differences for statistically independent simulations, so we conclude the pattern is systematic.